Mobile navigation: patterns and examples

 Gesture-based navigation enables users to quickly swipe in their desired direction to navigate through an app or perform a particular action.
 As a UI navigation pattern, it has been around for decades but gestural navigation really gained traction among mobile app users with the advent of popular dating app Tinder.
 Swipe right, anyone?

-Using gestural navigation helps to create a journey between different scenes within an app and gestures include touching and dragging, both horizontally and vertically, as well as zooming in and out.
+Using gestural navigation helps to create a journey between different scenes within an app and gestures, including touching and dragging both horizontally and vertically, as well as zooming in and out.
 It’s highly immersive and interactive, creating a dynamic experience.

 The great thing about this UI design pattern is that it’s relatively simple to grasp for even the most inexperienced user as the gestures are often intuitive and only require a little experimentation to get right.